-Safari lodges and camps in Botswana serve an array of internationally recognised food for breakfast, lunch, and dinner, and dietary requirements can be catered for with ease when given prior notice.
-Beef and chicken are popular meats eaten locally and served many ways in restaurants and in the dining rooms at lodges, so travellers can expect to enjoy food they know when being catered for in the country.
+Safari lodges and camps in Botswana serve an array of internationally recognized food for breakfast, lunch, and dinner.
+Dietary requirements can be catered for with ease when given prior notice.
+Beef and chicken are popular meats eaten locally and served in many ways in restaurants and the dining rooms at lodges, so travelers can expect to enjoy foods they know when being catered for in the country.

 Local dishes include beef seswaa, bogobe (pap), and morogo, which are eaten throughout Botswana and surrounding countries.
 Beef seswaa is slow-cooked beef (usually filet), which is then shredded and cooked as a pot stew with an onion and pepper gravy.

 Bogobe is ground cornmeal boiled with water and salt until it becomes a porridge-like consistency.
 It’s served as the starch with meat and veg.
 Bogobe is often accompanied by a tomato and onion relish or cooked spinach in a dish known as morogo.

 Meat is also traditionally grilled on open coals, as are large, white mielies (corn on the cob), which are farmed on a small, subsistence level.

 These are often seen on the roadside, where vendors are set up with grills serving the passing local public.
 The local beer is a St. Louis, and it goes down a treat!